superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 Though our Encoder's sentence embeddings are pre-trained, they can also be fine-tuned for specific tasks, even when there isn't much task-specific training data.
 (If we needed, we could even make the encoder more versatile, supporting _multiple_ downstream tasks, by training it with multi-task learning.)

-Okay, let's get started, using Typescript.
+Okay, let's get started, using TypeScript.

 ## Our step-by-step tutorial